 We undertake research in a variety of cross disciplinary groupings as well as within two internal research centres, PRISE and CORA.
 Alongside our research, the Department is proud to teach a number of undergraduate programmes accredited by the Institution of Chemical Engineers.
 The Department also teaches a variety of process systems based MSc programmes.

 We are a multi-disciplinary Department undertaking prize winning research across a wide spectrum of activities.
 We maintain strong links with Industry, with all our Undergraduate and Postgraduate taught programmes being fully accredited.
 We pride ourselves on our tradition of excellence in teaching, research and practice as a result of bringing together internationally leading staff, exceptional students and modern facilities.

 The Department has an international reputation for research and teaching.
-We are recognised for our high quality teaching, support, organisation, resources and development in the National Student Survey, with an overall 95% student satisfaction.
 In the 2014 Research Excellence Framework (REF), 60 per cent of our research was rated as world-leading or internationally excellent.

 The Department has widely recognised research groups in nonlinear mathematics and statistics and runs a lively PhD programme.
 It offers a range of undergraduate BSc and MMath courses in Mathematics in an environment where teaching and research are well integrated.

 MES is home to over 30 academic staff and around 700 students at all levels from undergraduate through to PhD.
 Alongside our teaching activities, the division has a considerable range of research interests in aerodynamics and environmental flow, materials & structures, biomedical engineering and vehicle engineering.